Skip to Content

 Mini Berniedoodle Size Comparison

-Mini Bernedoodle Size Variation
+Size Variation

 A 20 to 50-pound range might seem broad, and rightfully so.
 This variation results from the stark size differences between the Bernese Mountain Dog and the Miniature Poodle.
 While the Bernese Mountain Dog weighs between 75 and 110 pounds, the Mini Poodle weighs just 10 to 15 pounds.
 Some breeders might use a moyen poodle or mini Australian Labraoodle in the mix, further affecting size outcomes.
-This significant size disparity between parent breeds makes predicting the offspring’s exact size challenging, leaving some Mini Bernedoodle owners with a big surprise when their puppy grows larger than expected.
+This significant size disparity between parent breeds makes predicting the offspring’s exact size challenging, leaving some owners with a big surprise when their puppy grows larger than expected.

 For more information on the mini Bernedoodle’s size, check out: Bernadoodle Full Grown: How big do they get?

-Micro Mini Bernedoodle Size
+Micro Mini Size

 For those seeking an even smaller size, some breeders offer the Micro mini or Toy Bernedoodle.
 Micro mini Bernedoodles are bred using a toy poodle.
 This size class is the smallest among Bernedoodles, weighing between 15-45 pounds.
 Remember, these size classifications are all relative, especially given the naturally large size of the standard Bernedoodle.